GSNCodes/Deep-Learning-Architectures/VGG/README.md

 ```

 Each "class folder" should contain it's corresponding images.
 By default the number of classes is set to 10.
-In the `main.py` script the classes would be set to 2 when the models were created.
+In the `main.py` script the classes would be set to 2 when the model was created.
 Feel free to change this according to the dataset you use.

 ## References
 [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556)